RageAnalyst/Data_Analyst_Roadmap/README.md

 All my project can you find on my GitHub Site: <a href="https://rageanalyst.github.io/Portfolio/">RageAnalyst</a>

-You can reach me on <a href="https://www.linkedin.com/in/seweryn-ptasinski/">Linkedin</a>
+You can reach me on [Linkedin](https://www.linkedin.com/in/seweryn-ptasinski/)

 A word of introduction, the Data Analytics is the collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision making.